Project Description

 The client wanted to find a way to reduce its natural gas consumption on its site and therefore reduce its CO2 emissions for which they are subject to the carbon tax.

 The objective of this study was to hybridize the boiler producing the superheated water necessary for the customer’s process.
-Three furnaces were studied and integrated into a waste heat recovery solution to preheat the water loop at the boiler return.
+A furnace was designed and integrated with a waste heat recovery solution to preheat the water loop on the boiler return line.

 Project issues:

-Analyze the waste heat deposits available at the level of the furnaces and the energy requirement of the boiler.
+Analyze the waste heat available at the furnace and the boiler’s energy requirements.

 As a result of this characterization, Eco-Tech Ceram sought the most relevant solutions to satisfy energy needs as much as possible.